 Given all of this, it’s not surprising that many students find their women’s studies educations transformative.
 Indeed, women’ studies can open the door to new perspectives on both women and the world.

 Living Women’s Studies

 A women’s studies degree has all the practical applications of a traditional degree, if not more.
 Students in our courses have the opportunity to strengthen their critical thinking, speaking, writing, and research skills—which are all cornerstones of successful career preparation.
 They study the large issues that are of increasing importance to employers, from diversity and globalization to conflict resolution and problem-solving.
 Reflecting this versatility and expertise, IPFW graduates in women’s studies have gone on to successful careers in law, education, human services, business, government, and non-profit organizations serving community needs and solving the problems of the 21st Century.
 They demonstrate firsthand that meaningful social transformation can come about only through the combination of knowledge, thought, and action.

 Women's studies students will travel to South Bend, IN to present their research to peers from across the state who are also doing work in the women's and gender studies field.
 The theme of this year's conference is Feminist Futures.

-Women's Studies students who have excelled academically will be inducted into the national women's studies honors society, Iota Iota Iota (Triota) followed by a light dinner.
+Women's Studies students who have excelled academically were inducted into the national women's studies honors society, Iota Iota Iota (Triota).